Don Horses for sale on ehorses

 Origin and history of breeding Don Horses

 Cossacks were some of the most feared and admired horsemen in history.
 Living on the fringes of society in demanding conditions on the steppe, they became superb riders with a reputation for ruthlessness.
 They were often enrolled as light horsemen in the service of the Tsar.
-Their small, strong horses had a reputation to match, having immense stamina and powers of endurance.
+Their small, powerful horses were known for their tremendous stamina and endurance..
 The ancestors of these horses were probably Tartar and Polovtsian breeds, both of these being steppe nomads of Turko-Mongol origin.
 By the eighteenth century, the Don Cossacks and their horses mainly occupied the valley of the River Don and its tributaries.
-It was at this time that the modern type of Don began to emerge, as the Cossack horses were bred to Karabakh, Persian and other stallions.
+It was during this time that the modern type of Don began to emerge, as the Cossack horses were bred to Karabakh, Persian and other stallions.
 These cavalry horses entered the history books as the mounts of the 60,000 Cossacks who harried Napoleon on his retreat from Moscow in 1812, striking again and again at the French troops as they struggled through terrible conditions with their horses dying beside them.
 After plundering parts of France, these merciless horsemen returned to Russia.
 Their own horses, raised to cope with deep snowdrifts and temperature extremes, survived due to their natural robustness.
 This type was known as the “Old Don”.
 As the nineteenth century progressed, Don horses were bred with other regional breeds to increase their resilience and stamina.
 Orlov Trotters, Thoroughbreds and Karabakh horses were used to improve the Don horses in return.
 Breeding had to be very selective to ensure the horses retained their hardiness.
 By the beginning of the twentieth century, the Don was a fine cavalry horse, typically chestnut with the golden sheen.
 After the losses of WWI and the Russian Revolution, the breed was restored in Russia.

 Don Horses in equestrianism